 Typography is an important part of branding a business.
-You might not be able to name the fonts your favourite brands use, or know why the difference between serif and sans serif matters, but your unconscious brain does.
+You might not be able to name the brand font of your favourite brand, or know why the difference between serif and sans serif matters, but your unconscious brain does.

 This is how to choose the right typeface when you’re establishing your brand’s visual identity.